luniai/github-code-review/README.md

 Vite is a build tool that aims to provide a faster and leaner development experience for modern web projects.

 Source: [docs](https://vitejs.dev/)

+## Important things to know

+- You will need both a GitHub token and an API key for either OpenAI or Groq.
+- Use the node version specified in `.nvmrc` (currently v20.15.1).
+- Run `npm run dev` to start Vite in development mode and `npm run build` to generate the production bundle.

 ## Contributing